Explore insurance rating factors and average premiums for car insurance in the Golden State.

 Your car insurance rates are impacted by more than just your location.
-Auto insurance rates consider myriad components, such as one's age, gender, marital status, credit rating, and driving history.
+Auto insurance rates comprise myriad factors, including a driver's age and driving history.

 We reviewed average California car insurance rates by each of the most common rating factors.
 Read on to learn how much auto insurance costs in your state — or submit your zip to receive personalized quotes from popular insurers.

 It’s a fact of life: as you age, your auto insurance premiums change.
 Typically, auto insurance is pricier for young drivers and teens, as auto insurance companies see newer drivers as less responsible.

 |Age||Average Yearly Premium|

 If you're facing the pricey prospect of insuring a teen driver, it's worth noting California is the 34th cheapest state in which to purchase car insurance for a 16-year-old.

 One benefit of getting hitched — aside from the honeymoon — is the better deal you may receive on your car insurance policy.
 In the state of California, married drivers save $73 per year on car insurance policies.
 This is less than the national savings of $76.

 Car insurance coverage for divorced drivers in California is the 9th most expensive in the nation.
 If you are paying too much for your car insurance policy, don't be afraid to shop around.
 You never know what savings you'll find!

 Car insurance companies use credit score to get an idea of a potential customer's reliability.
 Data trends show drivers with good credit histories are often more dependable car insurance customers: they are less likely to file claims covered by auto insurance.
 California, however, outlaws the use of credit score as an insurance rating factor, meaning you'll pay the same car insurance rate no matter your credit history.